Museums

 Yanda Log Cabin (Glen Carbon)

 The ceiling rafters and attic floor are from the original log cabin, and the sidewalks are made from a school building dating back to 1912.
+Available for group activities, community events, and tours by appointment.

 Main Street | Glen Carbon, IL